annaperlack/cartoonify-my-pic/README.md

  5. Open browser and go to localhost:3001

   ## Usage
-  Sign up at the starter page!
+  Sign up on the starter page!
   ![image](/public/images/loginpage.png)

   Then login and add your pictures using the `Choose File` button